-4 James R. Jackson, Sydney Harbour, 1965 With a wide view over the many coves of Port Jackson, James R. Jackson's view of Sydney Harbour contrasts the forested Booraghee Bradley's Head in the foreground with the built and populated shores across the bay.
-Painted yachts idle in Taylors Bay while hardworking ferries and steamliners putt across the harbour. (located on cnr Burrawong Ave & Parkinsons Walk) 5 Sydney Long, Clifton Gardens, 1905 Shown here as a natural sanctuary far from the city, Georges Head has a long history of Indigenous habitation.
+4 James R. Jackson, Sydney Harbour, 1965

+With a wide view over the many coves of Port Jackson, James R. Jackson's view of Sydney Harbour contrasts the forested Booraghee Bradley's Head in the foreground with the built and populated shores across the bay.
+Painted yachts idle in Taylors Bay while hardworking ferries and steamliners putt across the harbour. (located on Burrawong Ave just south of Kardinia Street near the top of the stairs to Parkinsons Walk)

+5 Sydney Long, Clifton Gardens, 1905

+Shown here as a natural sanctuary far from the city, Georges Head has a long history of Indigenous habitation.
 Sydney Long painted this empty landscape in his decorative style, framed by spindly gums.
-At the turn of the century, the Clifton Gardens Hotel made this area into a favourite weekend leisure spot. (located end of Taylors Bay Track balaw Martle Bal) (located end of Taylors Bay Track below Morella Rd) Arthur Streeton, Sydney Harbour, 1895 Streeton's panoramic view of the early industrial harbour was painted outdoors, quickly capturing the changing light.
+At the turn of the century, the Clifton Gardens Hotel made this area into a favourite weekend leisure spot. (located end of Taylors Bay Track below Morella Rd)

+Morella Rd)

+6 Arthur Streeton, Sydney Harbour, 1895

+Streeton's panoramic view of the early industrial harbour was painted outdoors, quickly capturing the changing light.
 Streeton's tiny ships streak across the large blue stretch of harbour, and passing ferries spew puffs of smoke into a hazy late-afternoon sky.
-At this time, Streeton was living at the artist's Curlew Camp at Goram Bullagong, Sirius Cove. (located Georges Heights Lookout on grass)
+At this time, Streeton was living at the artist's Curlew Camp at Goram Bullagong, Sirius Cove. (located Georges Heights Lookout)

 fascination, Jasper Knight paints the Spit Bridge Tower with heroic monumentality.
 It surveys and controls both the modern motorway and marine traffic entering Middle Harbour.
-Reusing industrial materials for his painting surface, Knight creates solid blocks of colour to build architectural structures, boldly outlined with dripping enamel house paint. (located on footpath cnr Figtree Ln & Spit Road

-11 Will Ashton, House Boats, The Spit, 1937 Offering affordable accommodation and continuing long histories of living directly on the waterfront, houseboats were an iconic feature of Pearl Bay throughout the 20th century.
+Reusing industrial materials for his painting surface, Knight creates solid blocks of colour to build architectural structures, boldly outlined with dripping enamel house paint. (located on footpath cnr Figtree Ln & Spit Rd) 11 Will Ashton, House Boats, The Spit, 1937 Offering affordable accommodation and continuing long histories of living directly on the waterfront, houseboats were an iconic feature of Pearl Bay throughout the 20th century.
 Now almost all gone, the repurposed transport and industrial vessels featured rooftop gardens and modern comforts.
 Will Ashton painted them in their heyday, with free and vigorous brushstrokes. (located on Figtree Ln in front of the house boat) 2 James R. Jackson, The Spit, Sydney, 1935 James R. Jackson, a keen sailor and prolific painter of Sydney Harbour, painted this view in 1935.
 In a studio above Chinaman's Beach, Jackson painted his rapidly changing views of this crucial artery.
 In reflected shimmering sunshine, Jackson's panorama focuses not on the controversial wooden Spit Bridge but on picturesque idling boats in Pearl Bay. (located on foreshore track 80 mtrs north of sign 11)

 All artworks featured in the Mosman Art Trail are in the Mosman Art Collection at Mosman Art Gallery.
 Donated through the Australian Government's Cultural Gifts Program by Neil Balnaves AO.
+Text by Lucie Reeves-Smith.